GlPortal/ads/developer.md

-# Free and Open 3D puzzle game looking for developer
+# Free and Open 3D puzzle game looking for C++ developer

 GlPortal is a free and open source 3D puzzle action adventure written in C++ using modern OpenGL and SDL2.

-GlPortal lets you explore how games are made.
-Join our international well organized team of developers and artists and craft something that people value all over the planet.
+Join our team of developers and artists and craft something that people value.
 Implement your vision in a framework that supports your creativity.
-Brainstorm with clever minds and develop your skills in a pressure-free environment.
+Brainstorm with other people like you and develop your skills in a pressure-free environment.

 You will use project specific tools and a modern stack.